Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 ![Design]({{site.baseurl}}/assets/images/argus/toasts.png)

+There are 4 types of messages that can exist on the servicemonitor, each type got its own color, the same ones as on the servicemonitor.

+- Information (info)
+- Outage (storingen)
+- Unavailable (onbeschikbaar)
+- Available (beschikbaar)

 #### Requirements and benefits

 One of the **requirements** is that the "feeder\monitor-application" has suffiecient rights both on AD and on the C$-shares of the clients.